A lasting sense of space-time

 I am thinking, for example, of automobiles, which have come by now to constitute an authentic flow of objects in motion that interacts with the static volumes of architecture as literally understood: a stream of self-moving entities available for use as a rhythmic sequence of shapes and colors that could serve as a sort of basic modules (the individual automobiles) of a developing architectural dynamic structure.

 Could automobiles become part of a dynamic architectural order?
 Seen all together, the automobiles that crowd our urban spaces create sequences that appear and disappear within seconds.
 What is needed is the capacity to evoke harmony in that rapid development of space.
 One of the great challenges facing artists and architects today is to make space coincide with time.
 The little time available to us today must be capable of offering us all the mental space we need if our humanity is to manifest itself fully.
+In my view, the question of values and content is primarily one of measures, proportions and relations, i.e. a question of form (for those who still believe in the difference between form and content).

 It is no longer possible to apply the traditional architectural plans and orders in the dynamic context of the modern urban centers.
 These worked in the static and potentially symmetrical space of the Renaissance and Baroque eras where, among others, the external landscape was always perceived at the same speeds (walking or riding).
 Today we perceive the urban environment at different speeds that cause the form and duration of architectural volumes to expand and contract within our mental space.